 top of page

 No Name is a microcinema, gallery and community gathering space in Santa Fe, New Mexico that exists as a no-profit, non-business, anti-capitalist operation.
-NNC was founded by Justin Clifford Rhody and is co-operated by Abigail Smith.
+NNC was founded by Justin Clifford Rhody and Abigail Smith.
 We focus on showcasing international and local experimental, avant-garde and repertory films, videos and visual art.
 Our programming mission is to select works that use the filmic medium as an art form rather than passive entertainment, to encourage an open dialogue within the community and to offer a platform for transgressive and marginalized voices and perspectives.
 Through dedication and focus we are working to assist an artistic community in New Mexico that exists outside of the museums, beyond the schlock of Hollywood and is truly a people’s cinema.

 No Name Cinema is a labor of love operating in a DIY spirit with intentions to foster community, conversation, and provide support to underground culture.